Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-I love that, and I think if you're going to lose a contract because of it, you don't want the person who's exactly.
+I love that.
+If you lose a contract because of it, you don’t want that person anyway.

 00:26:14:18 - 00:26:16:22